Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 *What if I told you about Paraglaciation and Paraperiglaciation as well?*

-# Earth's Life Support Systems
+# 1.2 Physical - Earth's Life Support Systems

 "Without water and carbon I literally would not be here" - a wise man, 2024